Ermy99/covid-misinformation/README.md

 ![](images/precision.png)

-Ignoring this outlier, the best performing model was Random Forest because it had the best combination F-measure and accuracy.
+Ignoring this outlier, the best performing model was Random Forest because it had the best combination of F-measure and accuracy.

 ## Discussion